cyber-boost/helix/legal/pp.md

 We implement reasonable administrative, technical, and physical safeguards to protect information collected through the Software from unauthorized access, disclosure, alteration, or destruction.

 ### 5.02 Limitation of Liability
 While we strive to maintain robust security measures, no system can guarantee absolute security.
-To the maximum extent permitted by law, Licensor shall not be liable for unauthorized access or breaches beyond our reasonable control, as provided in the Symor Software License Agreement.
+To the maximum extent permitted by law, Licensor shall not be liable for unauthorized access or breaches beyond our reasonable control, as provided in the Helix Software License Agreement.

 ## Article VI - Data Retention

 ### 6.01 Retention Periods
-Information will be retained only for as long as necessary to fulfill the purposes outlined in this Policy, or as required by applicable law, regulation, or the Symor Software License Agreement.
+Information will be retained only for as long as necessary to fulfill the purposes outlined in this Policy, or as required by applicable law, regulation, or the Helix Software License Agreement.

 ## Article VII - Individual Rights